Tuesday Mar 17, 2020

-On March 2, the AAFP wrote a letter(2 page PDF) to HHS Secretary Alex Azar, opening a line of communication with the department regarding the outbreak and outlining a set of steps that need to be taken to "integrate family physician offices with federal agencies and public health efforts, including the distribution of information on evolving testing, vaccination and treatment."
+On March 2, the AAFP wrote a letter(0 bytes) to HHS Secretary Alex Azar, opening a line of communication with the department regarding the outbreak and outlining a set of steps that need to be taken to "integrate family physician offices with federal agencies and public health efforts, including the distribution of information on evolving testing, vaccination and treatment."

 The Coronavirus Preparedness and Response Supplemental Appropriations Act was approved by Congress on March 4 and enacted into law by President Trump on March 6.
 This legislation provides $8.3 billion in additional funding to the CDC, FDA, NIH and other federal agencies, such as the Small Business Administration and the Department of State -- all aimed at increasing readiness, preparedness and response activities.